MarkZither/mywyamblog/src/blog/input/posts/2023-01-20-Signing-Git-Commits-in-VSCode-and-VisualStudio.md

 Key is valid for?
 (0)
 ```

+Finally, add your user identity, it is important that the email address matches the git repo email.

 ``` powerhsell

 We need to generate a lot of random bytes.
 It is a good idea to perform